 - There is a new option for linking an Android or iPhone device to your Windows 10 PC

-- New options for controlling your PC with your eyes using third party hardware from Tobii.
+- New options for controlling your PC with your eyes using third-party hardware from Tobii.

-Mote Secure Windows Defender Antivirus
+More Secure Windows Defender Antivirus

 Microsoft is also bringing some new security and privacy functionality in Fall Creators Update.
-New ransomware protections are on the way with the ability to protect folders from unauthorized changes, for example.
+New ransomware protection is on the way with the ability to protect folders from unauthorized changes, for example.
 In addition, Windows Defender Advanced Threat Protection (ATP) will be enhanced to provide advanced protections with tools like Windows Defender Exploit Guard, Windows Defender Application Guard, and significant updates to Windows Defender Device Guard and Windows Defender Antivirus.

 A whole bunch of little things

-Finally, Microsoft has made a number of behind-the-scenes improvements that will roll out in Windows 10 Fall Creators Update:
+Finally, Microsoft has made a number of behind-the-scenes improvements that will roll out in the Windows 10 Fall Creators Update:

 - Input has been improved for mouse, keyboard, touch, and pen users, with a new touch keyboard with shape writing added in, enhancements to the handwriting panel, and easier ways to access emojis.